-As a sponsor of programs in law, journalism and environmental studies, the department welcomes students who seek active engagement with the contemporary world through firm grounding in a sound liberal arts education.
+As a sponsor of university programs in legal studies, journalism and environmental studies, the American Studies Program welcomes students who seek active engagement with the contemporary world through a firm grounding in the ideas, customs and debates that characterize the traditional liberal arts.